 - Meditation and Mantras - by Swami Vishnudevananda

-These texts are not included in the course donation.
+These texts are not included in the course fee.

-The texts are usually available in the ashram boutique or can be purchased from any of the International Sivananda Yoga Vedanta Centres (ISYVC) or order from the catalogue of the London Centre.
+The texts are usually available in the ashram boutique or can be purchased from any of the Sivananda Yoga Vedanta Centres (SYVC) or order from the catalogue of the London Centre.

 Kindly note, the spoken and teaching language of the ashram is English.
 An International TTC course with translation is offered in January at Sivananda Yoga Vedanta Dhanwantari Ashram, Neyyar Dam depending on demand.
 Please enquire before making any travel plans if you do not have a good command of both written and spoken English.